5 Iconic Dive Sites in Dominican Republic

 Planning which dive sites you’ll be exploring is always one of the most exciting aspects of your dive vacation.
-The planning process, makes the wait before a dive trip even more enthralling as we day dream at our work, imagining what we might encounter underwater in our upcoming adventures.
+The planning process makes the wait before a dive trip even more enthralling as we day dream at our desk, imagining what we might encounter underwater in our upcoming adventures.

-After exploring dive sites throughout various regions of the Dominican Republic (such as the charming northern coast and touristy Punta Cana) I’ve compiled a list of some of the best scuba dive sites in Dominican Republic— explored and loved by many divers.
-Boasting more than 50 dive sites throughout the Island ranging from reef to wall dives, caves or famous shipwrecks, the Dominican Republic offer a diversity of dive options for each scuba diver.
+After exploring dive sites throughout various regions of the Dominican Republic (such as the charming northern coast of Puerto Plata and fishing village of Bayahibe) I’ve compiled a list of some of the best dive sites in Dominican Republic— explored and loved by many divers.
+With more than 50 dive sites located throughout the Island that vary from reef to wall dives, caves or shipwrecks, the Dominican Republic offers a diversity of dive options all dive levels.

-The following 5 sites are ones that really take the cake.
-So if you’re planning an upcoming vacation to Dominican Republic and would like a few scuba-inspirations for your trip planning then here are the top locations to go scuba diving in Dominican Republic.
+The following 5 dive sites really take the cake.
+So if you’re planning an upcoming vacation to Dominican Republic and need some scuba-inspiration for your dive vacation, then here are the top locations to go scuba diving in Dominican Republic.

 One of the top dive destination in the Dominican Republic is the captivating national park island of Catalina.
 Located 8 kilometers off the southern coast of Dominican Republic, Catalina is a haven for Caribbean fish species.
-Although ‘the Wall’ is widely advertised the real charm beneath the surface, it is the Aquarium Reef that boasts a lively coral bed.
+Although ‘the Wall’ is widely advertised as the real charm beneath the surface, it is the Aquarium Reef that is home to an impressive array of Caribbean fish.
 At an average depth of 40 feet, the Aquarium is home to stingrays, puffer fish, yellow trumpet fish, angel fish and barracudas.
 Divers interested in Scuba Diving at Catalina Island will be able to organize a full day trip to the island where the can explore the dive sites but also relax at one of Catalina’s quiet beaches.

 We couldn’t continue our list without adding an off the wall dive experience.
 For divers who enjoy the thrill of descending off a vertical façade into the depths, a Wall dive is an experience like no other!
-The Airport Wall is perhaps one of the best wall dives in the Dominican Republic.
+The Airport Wall, although lesser known, is an excellent wall dive for advanced divers.
 Located in the northern coast, as the name states, this striking coral wall is located right by Puerto Plata International Airport.
-With depths of 35 meters, divers can experience a flowing sensation that is unexpectedly relaxing and exhilarating, during descend along wall.
+With depths of 35 meters, divers can experience a flowing sensation that is unexpectedly relaxing and exhilarating, during descent along the wall.
 One of the unique aspects of the Airport Wall, is the swim through caverns and tunnels found within the wall were eagle rays and reef sharks often hide.

 2. Penon Reef, Saona Island

-Catalina Island might be a popular destination for divers, however it is the reefs surrounding the National Park of the East that are an unanticipated surprise for many underwater lovers.
-Although lesser known, Penon reef made the list for its superb coral formation and diversity of life.
+Catalina Island might be a popular destination for divers, however it is the reefs surrounding the National Park of the East that are an unexpected surprise for many underwater lovers.
+Although lesser known, Penon reef made the list for its superb coral formation and diversity of marine life.
 Visit Penon more than once and you’ll still be impressed as every visit will involve new underwater encounters.
 The home of a large spotted moray eel, who frequently peeps out to greets visitors.
-Glowing calamaris, scorpion fish, stingrays and giant puffer fish are a few of the species that are often spotted at Penon.
+Glowing squid, scorpion fish, stingrays and giant puffer fish are a few of the species that are often spotted at Penon.
 If you are lucky, you might even come across one of the larger local residents of the East National Park: docile Manatees.
 A Scuba Diving Excursion to Saona Island is the best way to experience all that the East National Park has to offer, including Penon Dive Site, the Natural Lagoon and Saona Island.